How to achieve a balanced stitch

 Having trouble with your sewing project?

-If you are having trouble with your sewing project, the problem is likely to be with your sewing machine.
+If you are having trouble with your sewing project, the problem is likely your sewing machine.
 A shoddy machine can make you wrestle the materials as you sew, rather than letting the feed dogs pull the materials with the proper tension.
 That causes stretching, and can result, among other things, in a serious mismatch at the end of the seam, with much more material leftover on one side.

-Seamster: Someone who sews Ray-Way outdoor gear. :)
+Seamster: Someone who sews Ray-Way kits. :)

 Cutting lightweight fabrics